funkygao/dpipe/README.md

 ### Features

-*   data pipeline by design, meets most data processing requirement
+*   data pipeline by design, meets most data(log events) processing requirement
 *   multi-tenant
 *   because of the engine design, it's very easy to create a new plugin to meet more requirement